dotps1/dotps1.github.io/_posts/2018-01-22-brewing-your-own-brewpi.md

 * After it is complete, you can browse to the system and check out the dashboard by going to `http://brewpi` (replace _brewpi_ with what ever you called yours.)

 ![Dashboard]({{ "img/2018-01-22-brewing-your-own-brewpi/rpi-dashboard.jpg" | absolute_url }})
-* Thats it for setting up the Raspberry Pi.
+Thats it for setting up the Raspberry Pi!

 ---